KyronPomidor/LFAF/Lab_2/Report.md

 1. Understand what an automaton is and what it can be used for.
 2. Extend the existing grammar class with a method that classifies a grammar according to the **Chomsky Hierarchy**.
 3. Given a finite automaton definition (per assigned variant), implement the following:
-   - a.
+   a.
 Convert a finite automaton to a regular grammar.
-   - b.
+   b.
 Determine whether the FA is deterministic or non-deterministic.
-   - c.
+   c.
 Convert an NDFA to a DFA using the Subset Construction Algorithm.
-   - d. *(Bonus)* Represent the finite automaton graphically using an external library.
+   d.
+Represent the finite automaton graphically using an external library.

 ---